hpc-carpentry/hpc-carpentry.github.io/README.md

 <a name="workshop"></a>
 To **add a workshop**,
 fill in the [workshop request form](https://amy.carpentries.org/forms/workshop/) online.
-You should fill in this form even for self-organized workshops in order to get your workshop into our database.
+You should fill in this form even for self-organized workshops in order to get your workshop into the Carpentries database.

 ## The Details <a name="details"></a>

 ### How is the site built and rendered?

-The website is build with a GitHub Actions (see [this file](https://github.com/carpentries/carpentries.org/blob/main/.github/workflows/build-and-deploy.yml)).
+The website is build with a GitHub Actions (see [this file](https://github.com/ocaisa/hpc-carpentry.org/blob/main/.github/workflows/build-and-deploy.yml)).

 Each time a commit is pushed to the default branch of the repository (`main`) and every 6 hours, the GitHub Action does the following:

 1. it validates the YAML headers of all the pages and blog posts
-1. it builds the website 1 using the latest versions of our [data feeds](https://feeds.carpentries.org) to generate the dynamic content on the site (list of community members, list of workshops, etc.).
+1. it builds the website 1 using the latest versions of the Carpentries [data feeds](https://feeds.carpentries.org) to generate the dynamic content on the site (list of community members, list of workshops, etc.).
 For this, we use the [Jekyll Get JSON](https://github.com/brockfanning/jekyll-get-json) plugin.
-1. it pushes the content of the site to an AWS S3 Bucket
-1. files that have changed since the last website update are invalidated in the AWS CloudFront distribution.

 ### Data Files

-The data files for the workshops and the instructors are generated every 6 hours from AMY (via our redash server) by the script in the [feeds.carpentries.org repository](https://github.com/carpentries/feeds.carpentries.org).
+The data files for the workshops and the instructors are generated every 6 hours from AMY (via the Carpentries redash server) by the script in the [feeds.carpentries.org repository](https://github.com/carpentries/feeds.carpentries.org).
 These files are available at <https://feeds.carpentries.org/>.